xXleowXx/gitlab-charts/doc/backup-restore/index.md

     $ kubectl exec <task-runner pod name> -it -- backup-utility --restore -f <URL>
     ```
 1. This process will take time depending on the size of the tarball.
-1. The restoration process will erase the existing contents of database, move existing files to temporary locations and extract the contents of the tarball to correct locations.
+1. The restoration process will erase the existing contents of database, move existing repositories to temporary locations and extract the contents of the tarball.
+Repositories will be moved to their corresponding locations on the disk and otherdata, like artifacts, uploads, LFS etc. will be uploaded to corresponding buckets in Object Storage.
 1. Sign in to the GitLab instance and confirm the data has been restored.